Kachina: Zuni kachinas

 Religious ceremonies are central to the Zuni agrarian society.
 They revolve around the winter and summer solstices, incorporate the importance of weather, especially rain, and ensure successful crops.
 According to Tanner, "Father Sky and Mother Earth are venerated, as are the welcome kachinas who bring many blessings."

 The Zuni believe that the kachinas live in the Lake of the Dead, a mythical lake which is reached through Listening Spring Lake.
 This is located at the junction of the Zuni River and the Little Colorado River.
-Although some archaeological investigations have taken place, they have not been able to clarify which tribe, Zuni or Hopi, developed the Kachina Cult first.
+Although some archaeological investigations have taken place, they have not been able to clarify which tribe, Zuni or Hopi, developed the Kachina tradition first.
 Both Zuni and Hopi kachinas are different from each other but have certain similarities and features.
 In addition, both Zuni and Hopi kachinas are highly featured and detailed, while the kachinas of the Rio Grande Pueblos look primitive in feature.
 The Hopis have built their cult into a more elaborate rite, and seem to have a greater sense of drama and artistry than the Zunis.
 On the other hand, the latter have developed a more sizable folklore concerning their kachinas.

 According to Clara Lee Tanner, "...kachina involves three basic concepts: first, a supernatural being; second, the masked dancer (and the Zuni is a kachina when he wears the mask), and third the carved, painted, and dressed doll."
 The list of Zuni kachinas includes: